 Our tips and recommendations for a successful internal event:

-Don't hesitate to contrast with the classic idea of a corporate event: don't forget the fun and the overall experience!
-If you have a top executive from your company speaking at your event, remember that he/she is almost the embodiment of your company and therefore must be dynamic.
+Don't be afraid to contrast with the classic idea of a corporate event: it should be fun and a great overall experience!
+If you have a top executive from your company speaking at your event, remember that he/she is basically the embodiment of your company and therefore must be dynamic.

 For example, observe and enjoy the mythical entrance of Microsoft CEO Steve Ballmer and imagine your director doing the same at the beginning of the event: